Dryland Cropping Systems

 |Pounds of water transpired per pound of above-ground dry matter produced.
 Water weighs 8.34 pounds/gallon.|

 Water Use by Weeds

-Weeds, just like cultivated Crops, extract water, usually in greater amounts per unit of dry matter than field Crops.
+Weeds, just like cultivated crops, extract water, usually in greater amounts per unit of dry matter than field crops.
 They are competitive for water and nutrients.
 Problem weeds may differ from one farm to another.
-Constant tillage by disk implements decreases grassy weed competition, while blade implements increases grassy weed competition.
+Constant tillage by disk implements decreases grassy weed competition, while blade implements increase grassy weed competition.

-The most prevalent weeds in dryland fields of eastern Colorado include kochia, Russian thistle, pigweed, rye, downy brome and jointed goatgrass.
-Recently, goatgrass has invaded fields, causing nutrient and water losses, and discounts at the market place because of excessive foreign material.
+The most prevalent weeds in the dryland fields of eastern Colorado include kochia, Russian thistle, pigweed, rye, downy brome and jointed goatgrass.
+Recently, goatgrass has invaded fields, causing nutrient and water losses and discounts at the market place because of excessive foreign material.
 Goatgrass is a noxious weed.

 Go to top of this page.